samy35135/openScadScriptAnalyzerDev/README.md

       ├─ bower.json        : client side dependencies ( used by AngularJS)
       ├─ package.json      : server side dependencies ( used by Node.js)

-	#SAMY#CESTPASSORCIER

 ### Angular

-This project is made with ['angular-fullstack'](https://github.com/DaftMonk/generator-angular-fullstack) generator of [Yeoman](http://yeoman.io/)
+This project is made with ['angular-fullstack'](https://github.com/DaftMonk/generator-angular-fullstack) generator of [Yeoman](http://yeoman.io/

-### Access Token

-To download things from thingiverse.com you need to have a access token from the developer site.
-Follow  to get your access token.

 ## Client side

+You can see the client schema on this link (lien à mettre !).

+./client/app.js will load all the requirement for running the client side.
+1 - browser’s requests will reach the index.html.
+2 - index.html call the controller ./client/app/main/main.controller.js.
+3 - the controller will send a GET request on localhost:9000/api/thingiverses/{param}

     ├─ app                      : application codes
       ├─ main